Tag Archives: Bonny Cassidy

 The magazine contains 28 poems by 20 poets, along with 18 beautiful photo portraits by Juno Gemes and two survey essays by Jaya Savige and Bronwyn Lea, plus a charming note on Robert Adamson by US poet Devan Johnston.

 Where the articles, particularly Bronwyn Lea’s ‘Australian Poetry Now‘, struggle with the impossible task of giving the readership, presumably mainly from the US, an overview of the state of Australian poetry, the selection does something different: it’s personal, making no claims to be representative or definitive.
 It includes a wonderful variety in forms and concerns: narrative, lyric, prose poems, formal experimentation.
 The landscape and geography are well represented.
-There are cultural references – both to settler and Aboriginal motifs – that will set non-Australians frantically googling, but at last as much Biblical and classical reference.
+There are cultural references – both to settler and Aboriginal motifs – that will set non-Australians frantically googling, but at least as much Biblical and classical reference.

 It’s hard to generalise about a collection like this, and equally hard to single out individual poems.
 But here goes with a few: